deivid-rodriguez/byebug/GUIDE.md

-  method     -- Shows methods of an object, class or module next       -- Runs one or more lines of code pry        -- Starts a Pry session ps         -- Evaluates an expression and prettyprints & sort the result quit       -- Exits byebug restart    -- Restarts the debugged program save       -- Saves current byebug session to a file
+  method     -- Shows methods of an object, class or module next       -- Runs one or more lines of code pry        -- Starts a Pry session quit       -- Exits byebug restart    -- Restarts the debugged program save       -- Saves current byebug session to a file